Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Introduction

-More recently, data-driven approaches have emerged, in which neural networks are trained on real-world trajectory data to predict the future behavior of other agents~\cite{rhinehart2019precog, casas2020implicit, ejaz2023trust}.
-Particularly, \cite{neural-mpc} presented a Neural Model Predictive Control (MPC) framework that integrates neural networks as prediction models within the MPC pipeline.
-While powerful, such predictors typically do not provide well-calibrated uncertainty estimates, making them unsuitable for direct use in safety-critical control pipelines.
+More recently, data-driven approaches have emerged, in which neural networks are trained on real-world trajectory data to predict the future behavior of other agents~(\cite{rhinehart2019precog, casas2020implicit, ejaz2023trust}).
+Parallel to these advancements in prediction, \cite{neural-mpc} presented a Neural MPC framework that integrates neural networks into the MPC pipeline to model complex system dynamics.
+While powerful, such frameworks typically do not provide well-calibrated uncertainty estimates, making them unsuitable for direct use in safety-critical control pipelines.
 In response to this gap, there has been growing interest in integrating \emph{distribution-free uncertainty quantification} methods such as \emph{conformal prediction} into planning and control.
-Conformal prediction allows one to wrap any black-box predictor with statistical guarantees on the prediction error, under mild assumptions~\cite{angelopoulos2021gentle}, making it promising for building safe control frameworks that leverage data-driven models~\cite{sun2024conformal, lindemann2023}.
+Conformal prediction allows one to wrap any black-box predictor with statistical guarantees on the prediction error, under mild assumptions~(\cite{angelopoulos2021gentle}), making it promising for building safe control frameworks that leverage data-driven models~(\cite{sun2024conformal, lindemann2023}).

+However, existing CP-based control frameworks often face two major issues in interactive environments.
+First, the ego system's control policy during online testing inherently differs from the calibration data collection policy, inducing a \emph{policy-induced distribution shift} that invalidates standard exchangeability assumptions.
+Second, predicting uncontrollable agents while simultaneously planning creates a fundamental \emph{logical deadlock}: the ego system's policy adjustments change the uncontrollable agents' future distributions, which in turn invalidates the predictive safety bounds used to compute that very policy.
+Standard approaches lack the mechanism to systematically decouple this circular dependency, making it difficult to simultaneously guarantee strict safety and optimal performance.

-In this work, we propose a new safe control framework for systems with coupled uncontrollable agents.
-We model the behavior of the uncontrollable agent as a random variable drawn from an unknown, state-dependent distribution, conditioned on the joint state of both the controllable and uncontrollable agents.
-This distribution is learned from offline data using neural networks, and we calibrate the predictor with conformal prediction to obtain finite-sample probabilistic guarantees on prediction error bounds.
-The resulting state-level uncertainty bounds are then integrated into the model predictive control (MPC) formulation, enabling the controllable agent to optimize its trajectory while ensuring that the safety constraints are satisfied with high probability over the entire planning horizon.
-To solve the resulting non-convex, discontinuous optimization problem, we propose a two-loop iterative sequential convex programming algorithm with provable convergence guarantees.
+In this work, we propose a robust safe control framework for systems with coupled uncontrollable agents.
+We model the agent's behavior as a state-dependent distribution learned via neural networks.
+To address distribution shifts, we develop a region-wise robust conformal prediction scheme to construct mathematically guaranteed error bounds.
+These bounds are integrated into an MPC formulation, which we solve using a novel two-loop iterative sequential convex programming (SCP) algorithm.
+We provide a complete convergence and optimality analysis of the algorithm.